RNGDelak/html5speedhack-free/README.md

 # HTML5 UNIVERSAL SPEED HACK

+***Some minor bugs and error on first the first time using.
+The page itself must allow hosting permission to be able to use***

+***If the request permission button popups, it likely the website blocked some permission since it has failed in automatically granting permission***

 # NOW WITH EXTENSION

 **WATCH YOUTUBE TUTORIAL IF YOU STRUGGLE IMPORTING THE EXTENSION : https://youtu.be/UXTlifB3_Bk**